 All Adult Safeguarding activity must be guided by five underpinning principles.
-These are cited directly from Adult Safeguarding: Prevention and Protection in Partnership Policy (NI), (2015) and are also central to the church’s Christian values and ethics.
+These are cited directly from the Adult Safeguarding: Prevention and Protection in Partnership Policy (NI), (2015) and are also central to the Church’s Christian values and ethics.

 A Rights-Based Approach: To promote and respect an adult’s right to be safe and secure; to freedom from harm and coercion; to equality of treatment; to the protection of the law; to privacy; to confidentiality; and freedom from discrimination.

 Agencies and professionals who intervene in the lives of adults at risk should be guided by current best practice, the law and respect for rights set out in the European Convention on Human Rights and enshrined in domestic law by the Human Rights Act 1998 acting in accordance with relevant UN and EU Conventions on the Rights of Persons with Disabilities and the UN Principles for Older Persons 1991.
 Any intervention to safeguard an adult at risk should be human rights compliant.
 It should be reasonable, justified, proportionate to the perceived level of risk and perceived impact of harm, carried out appropriately, and avoid restricting an individual’s rights and freedoms as far as possible.
 It cannot be arbitrary or unfair, and all adults should be offered the same services on an equal basis.

 An Empowering Approach: To empower adults to make informed choices about their lives, to maximise their opportunities to participate in wider society, to keep themselves safe and free from harm and enabled to manage their own decisions in respect of exposure to risk.